HCPSS/schoolsites-help/_posts/2016-12-09-adding-news.md

 Any news that you would post in your newsletter should also live on the site.

-### Bringing your site into your newsletter

-The news section of your site can become your newsletter in a few easy steps.
-This is outlined in the <a href="https://vimeo.com/122653964" target="_blank">news editorial process screencast.</a>

 ## Adding a news item

 To add a news item, go to your dashboard.